Understanding Your Customer Journey

 Here are five techniques you can implement to understand your customer better than they know themselves:

 Optimizing your customer experience is crucial to revenue and retention, and when you get it right, it also adds value to giving you customer insights.

 Thanks to new tools and software, the ability to engage with your customers in real-time has never been more effortless.
-Things like messenger applications have become a widely popular customer service channel while also allowing you to speak directly with your customer as they browse your website.
+Messenger applications have become a widely popular customer service channel while also allowing you to speak directly with your customer as they browse your website.
 Not only do these programs offer a great way to stay in contact and answer questions immediately, but they also serve as a means to collect data on customer insights.
-Working in tandem with customer service teams, these messenger tools give you the ability to react quickly to the insights you come across.
+When working in tandem with customer service teams, these messenger tools give you the ability to react quickly to the insights you come across.

-Furthermore, communicating directly with your customers as they are searching allows you to better understand the customer journey by identifying their pains, needs, and challenges directly.
-When you are involved in understanding these challenges, you begin to build a two-way street where you can create more sophisticated buyer personas.
+Furthermore, communicating directly with your customers as they are searching allows you to understand better the customer journey by now identifying their pains, needs, and challenges.
+When you know these challenges, you begin to build a two-way street where you can create more sophisticated buyer personas.